Explore the ArcGIS Living Atlas website

 - Click Save Map.

 You can find this map later on the My Content tab in ArcGIS Online or ArcGIS Enterprise and use it in ArcGIS Pro, ArcGIS StoryMaps, apps, and more.

 For information about sharing subscriber content publicly, see Using Living Atlas subscriber content in public maps and apps.
 To learn how to further customize and use ArcGIS Living Atlas layers in ArcGIS Online, check out the Make Living Atlas Content Your Own story map tutorial.

-You've now created a web map exploring the urban landscape in the United States using ArcGIS Living Atlas content in ArcGIS Online.
+You've now created a web map exploring the urban landscape in the United States using ArcGIS Living Atlas content in ArcGIS Online or ArcGIS Enterprise.
 ArcGIS Living Atlas of the World allows you to make custom web maps with high-quality data, without doing any data processing or hosting on your own.

 Next, you'll learn how to use ArcGIS Living Atlas content for analysis in ArcGIS Pro.

 In ArcGIS Pro, you can incorporate authoritative data from ArcGIS Living Atlas of the World into your desktop workflows and take advantage of greater cartographic and analytic capabilities.
 In the next activity you'll learn how to access ArcGIS Living Atlas content in ArcGIS Pro and use it for analysis alongside other data.